TL;DR

 Minneapolis has four restaurants that bring this cooking to a high level.
 Here's what you need to know about each one.

 Gandhi Mahal is a Minneapolis institution.
-The original restaurant — a full-service destination on Minnehaha Avenue — was one of the best Indian restaurants in the Twin Cities for over a decade.
-When it was lost in 2020, the community grieved.
-And then rallied.
-The Gandhi Mahal family came back with a quick-service concept, Curry in a Hurry, serving the same food faster and cheaper.
+The original restaurant was one of the best Indian restaurants in the Twin Cities for over a decade before it was lost in 2020.
+The Gandhi Mahal family spent years rebuilding and returned as a full-service sit-down restaurant at 3025 E Franklin Ave in Seward, open for dinner Tuesday through Sunday.

 What to order (vegan):